adamzaninovich/LocalCRUD/public/demos/unityget.md

 httpRequest = new WWW(baseURL+"/nearby/"+encodeURIComponent(location)+"/"+encodeURIComponent(distance)+"/miles.json");

 // your url should look something like http://localcrud.herokuapp.com/items/nearby/35.2821%2C-120.659/3/miles.json
 // you can try this in a browser to see what you'll get.
-It will be something like:
-//

 // wait for request to complete yield httpRequest;